microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/components/get.md

 author: nmetulev
 ---

-# Login component in the Microsoft Graph Toolkit
+# Get component in the Microsoft Graph Toolkit

 `mgt-get` allows you to make any GET query from Microsoft Graph directly in your HTML.
 The component does not provide a default UI and requires the developer to write a template.